barnesmarshall/mule4-connection-pool-stats-plugin/README.md

 # connection-pool-stats-plugin
-This connector can retrieve database-connection-pool metrics live from the JVM.
+This connector can retrieve database-connection-pool metrics from the JVM by accessing MBeans.
 JVM could be on cloudhub, hybrid or on-prem.
-Irrespective of the infrastructure, we use our Database connector to connect with databases.
-Either we use our own datasource to connect with database or one offered by Database connector.
-Whatever method we choose to connect with database, most of the Datasources have mechanism to register Mbeans to JMX server.
-This connector lets you connect with local MBean Server and access Mbeans.
+Irrespective of the infrastructure, we use our Database connector to connect with databases, either we use our own datasource or one offered by Database connector to connect with Database.
+Most of the Datasources have mechanism to register Mbeans to JMX server.
+This connector lets you connect with local JMX Server and access Mbeans.
 You can packge this connector with your core db-system-api then you can either expose some end-points to view connection pool statistics or run some scheduled job to capture data.

 ![Overview](images/mbeans.png)